 Present proposal to the EQC

-Proposed rules only become effective only if the Environmental Quality Commission adopts them.
+Proposed rules become effective only if the Environmental Quality Commission adopts them.
 DEQ plans to present the proposed rules to the commission for a decision at its meeting on August 17-18, 2016.

 How to comment on this rulemaking proposal